 - Check out new LED light bulbs and try a few out in your home.
 Many more options are available and these bulbs will reduce your energy use and heat load.

-- When purchasing new appliances or computers look for the Energy Star label.
+- When purchasing new appliances or electronic equipment look for the Energy Star label.

 - Shorten your shower by a minute or two and you’ll save up to 150 gallons per month.

 Please visit this page for additional energy saving tips.

 To highlight sustainability efforts by our students and staff, Arlington Educational TV (AETV) has created a TV series called “The Green Scene”.
 Please take a moment to enjoy some of the videos.

 Arlington County’s Energy Lending Library

 Plug into the first Energy Lending Library in the country offered by Arlington County.
 The collection includes thermal imaging cameras, energy meters and books that will help residents identify areas of energy waste in their homes.
 The Energy Lending Library was created by the Arlington Initiative to Rethink Energy (AIRE) in partnership with Arlington Public Library.